firdoush01/quickheal/README.md

 ## ✨ *Key Features*

 ### *For Patients*
-- 🎥 *Video Consultations: Initiate video calls with available doctors using **Socket.io* for real-time communication.
+- 🎥 *Video Consultations*: Initiate video calls with available doctors using **Socket.io** for real-time communication.

 ### *For Doctors*
 - 🟢 *Availability Status*: Toggle status (Available/Unavailable) to indicate readiness for consultations.